OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Leech, Giant.md

 ------

-- **Blood drain:** Attaches to victim on a successful hit, doing 1d6 automatic damage per round.
+- **Blood drain:** Attaches to the victim on a successful hit, doing 1d6 automatic damage per round.
 - **Detaching:** Must be killed.
 - **If victim dies:** Leech detaches and finds a hidden place to digest.